lucapette/website/content/writing/my-programming-principles.md

 deep breath and ask yourself: so how do I want to use this code?
 Move away from the empty file back to to the caller site.
 Write the code like the problem you're solving is already solved the best way possible.
 No constraints, jot down a few lines of the code you want to use.
+It makes wonders.

 ### Forget about easy to change, make code easy to delete

+### Let the design emerge from the code

+This is mostly an exercise in patience.
+The more experienced you are the worse you have it because you know too well the few lines of code you just wrote to "make it work" aren't anywhere close to production quality.
+But that's the point of guidelines, they guide _against_ your own primitive instincts.

 ### Write actual tests